When Brainstorming Techniques Are Grown

 Real teams cannot evolve until there is a collection of individuals that develop a group identity.
 A team is not always easy to grow.
 The growth of teams enables a group to combine their energies, talents, and skills.

-When a team can combine their resources, the value of each individual is increased.
+When a team can combine their resources, the value of each increase.

 Lateral Thinking of Successful Teamwork